abbymanalo/abby3/_posts/2024-05-13-College-Articulation.md

         GameEnv.levels.push(this);
     }
 ```
-In GameControl.js, this transitions to the next level after the current level is complete.
+In GameControl.js, the following lines transitions to the next level after the current level is complete.
 ``` js

     /**